seyfal/2025QuantInternships/README.md

 # Summer 2025 Quant Internships

-Feel free to submit a new job posting or suggest a change by submitting a pull request 🙏 <br />
+Feel free to submit a new job posting or suggest a change by submitting a pull request  <br />

 Forked from northwesternfintech. <br />

-Make a pull request to make an addition.

 ------